-The Best Cities in Australia, New Zealand, and the South Pacific
+The Top 5 Cities in Australia, New Zealand, and the South Pacific

-Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Every year for our World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.

 5. Wellington, New Zealand

 See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2020.